Amazon is responsible for a huge chunk of the Trump rally

 Amazon played a major role in two of Trump's biggest accomplishments -- the stock market rally and the white hot US jobs market.

-Consider this: The collective market value of S&P 500 companies grew by a little less than $4 trillion since Trump was sworn into office, according to Bespoke Investment Group.
-Amazon's market value alone grew by $350 billion since Trump's inauguration.
+Consider this: The collective market value of S&P 500 companies grew by $2.8 trillion since Trump was sworn into office, according to Bespoke Investment Group.
+Amazon's market value alone grew by $340 billion since Trump's inauguration.
 That means that about 12% of the "Trump rally" can be attributed to his least favorite company.

 Related: Now is a great time to buy Amazon

-Note: — Correction: An earlier version of this story gave incorrect figures for the change in S&P 500 market value and Amazon market value since President Trump's inauguration.